jbsparrow/CyberDropDownloader/docs/reference/configuration-options/settings.md

 * hashing
 There are three possible options for hashing
-1. OFF: disabled hashing
+1. OFF: disables hashing
-2. IN_PLACE: hashing after each download
+2. IN_PLACE: performs hashing after each download
-3. POST_DOWNLOAD: hashing after all downloads have completed
+3. POST_DOWNLOAD: performs hashing after all downloads have completed

-when hashing is enabled all files are hashed with xxh128 hashing
+when hashing is enabled all files are hashed with at least xxh128 hashing
 ***

 * auto\_dedupe:
-  allows for deduping files when hashing is enabled This finds all files in the database with the same hash and size, and keeps the oldest copy of the file If zero or one copies of that file can be found, then no delete is performed
+  allows for deduping files when hashing is enabled

+  This finds all files in the database with the same hash and size, and keeps the oldest copy of the file

+  Deletion only occurs if two or more matching files are found from the database search

 ***

 * add\_sha256\_hash